Skip to contents

 For this analysis, we need a destination object with the locations to be predicted.
 A common technique is to create a spatial grid (a “raster”) covering the targeted locations.

-On this example, we would use sf to create a regular grid that would be converted into a raster.
+In this example we use terra to create a regular grid that we use for interpolation.

-- When using several spatial objects, we should ensure that all of them present the same CRS.
-This can be achieved projecting the objects (i.e. transforming their coordinates) to the same CRS.
+• When using multiple spatial objects, ensure that all of them use the same CRS.
+This can be achieved by projecting the objects (i.e. transforming their coordinates) to the same CRS.

-- Longitude/latitude coordinates are unprojected coordinates.
-When we project an object (i.e. Mercator projection) we actually change the values of every point (x,y) coordinates (i.e. a projection is a transformation of the coordinates.)
+• Longitude/latitude coordinates are unprojected.
+When we project an object (for example, to a Mercator projection) we change the x/y values of every point — a projection transforms coordinates.

-On this exercise, we choose to project our objects to ETRS89 / UTM zone 30N EPSG:25830, that provides x and y values on meters and maximizes the accuracy for Spain.
+In this exercise, we choose to project our objects to ETRS89 / UTM zone 30N EPSG:25830, which provides x and y values in meters and maximizes the accuracy for Spain.

 clim_data_utm <- st_transform(clim_data_clean, 25830)